 Systemic Risk

-Systemic risk is about the indirect connections between several objects and a complex system.
+Systemic risk is about the indirect connections between several objects in a complex system.
 This focuses on risks that emerge from the interaction of disparate parts from within the system.
 So, you’ve got a system where things flow from one thing to another, like a domino effect.
 But no one is taking ownership, and they’re pointing fingers left and right.

 - Who’s taking care of this?

-- Who’s looking at the system itself?
+- Who’s looking at the larger system itself?

 Everyone is looking at just their piece of it.
+And this leads us to:

 Risk Propagation